-In November of this year the BC Societies Act will undergo major changes.
+In November 2016 the BC Societies Act will undergo major changes.
 With that in mind, if you are NOT in a hurry, it may be better to wait until the end of 2016 to do the actual registry.
 In the meantime if this is something that you are considering, you should take this time to do the due diligence required so you have everything ready to go, copies and decisions made, fees available to pay and so on.

 For those currently registered, there will be a Transition Form issued from the Government, which will assist you in the transition, and some of the information required you will be able to cut and paste from the form etc.